Day Trip to Tossa de Mar from Barcelona: Complete Guide

 Relax on the Tossa de Mar Beaches

-Platja Gran (Playa Grande) is the main beach, located right next to the Old Town and offering amenities such as sunbeds and umbrellas for rent, as well as water sports and activities.
+Platja Gran (Playa Grande) is the main beach, located right next to the Old Town and has lounge beds and umbrellas for rent, as well as water sports and activities.

 For a more secluded and quieter experience, head to Platja del Codolar.
 This is a secluded cove on the other side of the castle and you can get to it by climbing through a small hole in the stone walls!